-People can register online at https://runsignup.com/Race/CO/ Alamosa/StephanieLMiner5k-WalkandRun.
-Shirts will be ready
+People can register on linear https:// runsignup.com/Race/CO/Alamosa/ StephanieLMiner5kWalkandRun.
+Shirts will be ready on Aug 30.

 To register offline see the SLVH Foundation at 1921 Main St. or contact Ariean Khoketkham, Foundation Assistant, at 719-587-

 Roaming Rhythms this First Fridays